yanhwee/ardupilot-gazebo-ros-guide/README.md

 `sudo` may be opted out but the script may stop halfway to prompt for permission again as the installation takes some time.

+As Ardupilot setup script (a part of the script) requires to be ran non-rooted yet still requiring sudo permission, script will stop halfway to prompt for permission again.

 Please restart after the installation is done.

 The guide below walks through the steps found in the script.